Skip to main content

 • Bidirectional inference (verum_types::infer).

-• Refinement types — narrowed by flow analysis where possible; unresolved predicates become SMT obligations at this phase (Phase 4.4 in the internal numbering — the DependentVerifier runs here, not in a later phase).
+• Refinement types — narrowed by flow analysis where possible; unresolved predicates become SMT obligations at this phase.
+The DependentVerifier runs here, as a sub-step of semantic analysis, not as a later phase of its own.

 • Context clausesusing [...] resolved; capability subtyping checked.

-• CBGR analysis — every &T receives a tier annotation (managed / checked / unsafe) through the 11-module analysis suite documented in cbgr internals.
+• CBGR analysis — every &T receives a tier annotation (managed / checked / unsafe) through the multi-module reference-analysis suite documented in cbgr internals.

 • Cubical bridgeType.Eq values translated via verum_types::cubical_bridge to cubical terms before unification.